hedzr/logg/README.md

 ## Others

-### What meaning the Multiline print?
+### What meaning is the Multiline print?

-In colorful print mode, one logging output starts with timestamp and serverity, and ends with attributes and caller info.
-So the message is put at center of one line with limited width.
+In colorful print mode, one of logging output line starts with timestamp and serverity, and ends with attributes and caller info.
+So the message is put at middle part of one line with limited width.

 A very long message will be wrapped to next line(s), right?